Megan Fox Rocks Bikini Top & Towel While Posing Next To A Shirtless Machine Gun Kelly: ‘My Heart Is Yours’

 The singer slicked back his blond tresses, and a few loose pieces fell over his forehead.
 The rocker wore a serious look on his face and pursed his lips slightly for the camera.
 In the caption of the post, Fox expressed her love for Kelly and revealed that her heart belongs to him while referring to him as an “achingly beautiful boy.”
 It appears as though Fox disabled the comments from the post, but over 500,000 fans have already double-tapped the “like” button.

-Like his girlfriend, Kelly has not been shy about expressing his love for Kelly on Instagram.
+Like his girlfriend, Kelly has not been shy about expressing his love for Fox on Instagram.
 As The Inquisitr previously reported, the singer took to his page to share a silly shot of the pair sticking out their tongues.
 Like Fox, he came up with a heartfelt caption to express his love.

-“Waited for eternity to find you again…” he wrote.
+“Waited for eternity to find you again,” he wrote.